WeakHadron/Quaternion/README.md

 # Quaternion
 Quaternion is used to share your files between your phone and PC over LAN network.
 It leverages FTP as its backbone.
+You just need to scan the barcode and boom! your files are moving like photons.

 Supported operating systems:
  - Windows